rojiani/drone-delivery-challenge/README.md

 Gradle is used as the build system.
 See Instructions below for how to run the application & its tests.

-Libraries used - TODO why selected
+Libraries used:

+[Clikt](https://ajalt.github.io/clikt/) - a simple CLI argument parsing library for Kotlin.

 ## Instructions ##
 ### Importing into IntelliJ IDEA ###

 ### Running ###
 To run the application, you must have the following installed: